 3. Build Flexibility Into the Process

 Reporting is a regular obligation that evolves each time.
 Relying on the same reports over and over leads to stale performance management, yet creating custom reports takes extra time and input from IT.
-Reporting becomes less rigid when it’s easy to track different metrics, recontextualize reporting data, drill down from reports into transactional data, and access real-time updates on demand.
+ERP reporting becomes less rigid when it’s easy to track different metrics, recontextualize reporting data, drill down from reports into transactional data, and access real-time updates on demand.

 Bassett Furniture took advantage of tailor-made reports once it implemented Spreadsheet Server to run along with its JD Edwards ERP.
 Customization was easy, and it enabled users to generate reports in under an hour instead of upwards of a day.
 For Bassett, speed improved at the same time that reporting became more relevant than ever before.

 Quality reporting is a product of quality data, which is exactly why the process is so slow.
-Data is an unruly asset that requires an incredible effort to manage, secure, and leverage.
-As data volumes grow, reporting will only lag behind further and cause companies to wait when they really need to act.
+Data are an unruly asset that requires an incredible effort to manage, secure, and leverage.
+As data volumes grow, ERP reporting will only lag behind further and cause companies to wait when they really need to act.
 Instead of accepting this as a foregone conclusion, look for solutions that make data as accessible as possible through automation.